Slate industry: Working methods

 Chambers were usually driven from the bottom, by means of a "roofing shaft" which was then continued across the width of the chamber: the chamber would then be worked downwards.
 Slate was freed from the rockface by blasting in shot holes hammered (and later drilled) into the rock.

-Slate would be recovered from the chamber in the form of a large slab, which would be taken by truck to the mill where it would be split and cut into standard-sized roofing slates.

 Slate mines were usually worked in chambers which followed the slate vein, connected via a series of horizontal "Floors" (or "Levels").
 The chambers varied in size between mines and were divided by "pillars" or walls which supported the roof.
 The floors were connected by underground "Inclines" which used wedge-shaped trolleys to move trucks between levels.

 In some mines, where slate was worked away below the main haulage floor, the route was maintained through the construction of a wooden bridge across the chamber, often supported from chains attached to the roof above.
 These bridges could be as much as 100 feet/30 m above the floor below.

+Large slab of rock were removed from the chamber, typically on railway wagons, and taken to the mill.
+The slabs were first sawn to the required size, then split to specific thicknesses - this was done by hand for many centuries using a chisel held at a specific angle to achieve a clean split while maintaining the material's integrity.
+Finally, the corners of each piece were bevelled to allow water to flow over the slate once in place on the roof.
+A final inspection and sorting took place before they were packaged for transport.

+The process of slate quarrying generates vast amounts of waste rock - often more than 90% of the rock mined was discarded.
+No chemical processes awerere used in the production, and the waste was disposed at dumps.